 Step 9: Earn More Certifications

 You can prove your mettle in various branches of the investigation by earning additional certifications.
-In fact, there are 15 other professional certifications available.
+In fact, there are 15 other professional private investigator certification available.
 Typically, each certification will require two years of education and passing a test.
 You must continue training and keep your certifications up-to-date to attract more clients.

 National Association of Fraud Examiners, ASIS International, and National Association of Legal Investigators are few organizations that offer professional certification courses in the US.